kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 If they read a third-party article to understand how one company used Kora with a complex platform architecture, the ecosystem is working as intended.

-## Documentation Should Not Be Measured by the Amount of Folklore Required
+## Documentation Should Not Be Measured by the Amount of Folklore Required { #folklore }

 Frameworks sometimes appear mature because the community knows many unwritten rules.